 Lee Ann Basser

 Lee Ann Basser is the CEO of the National Council of Jewish Women Australia (Vic).
 A foundation member of the New Israel Fund Australia Board and former Reader and Associate Professor of Law at La Trobe University (Vic).
 Lee Ann is a former member of the Victorian Disability Advisory Council and has served on a number of policy advisory committees and has extensive experience in the community sector.

-Robin Margo is a senior barrister and mediator and has served in many Jewish leadership roles, including as president of the NSW Jewish Board of Deputies, as a member of the Committee of Management of the ECAJ and the Executive of the Jewish Communal Appeal and as a director of the Council for Jewish Community Security (NSW) P/L. He was a foundation director of The Sydney Alliance and inaugural president of NIF Australia from 2011-2014.
+Robin Margo is a former Senior Counsel and has served in many Jewish leadership roles, including as president of the NSW Jewish Board of Deputies, as member of the Committee of Management of the ECAJ and of the Executive of the Jewish Communal Appeal and as director of the Council for Jewish Community Security (NSW) P/L. He was a foundation director of The Sydney Alliance, one of the founders and first editor-in-chief of Plus61J Media and inaugural president of NIF Australia from 2011-2014.